 This exclusive voyage travels to Baja's spectacular Pacific coast at a time when a variety of whale species congregate there, with one of the highlights being two days in San Ignacio Lagoon, with extraordinarily close encounters with the world’s friendliest whales - the Pacific grey.

-The Searcher, a 28-metre vessel with a friendly crew of seven, is the perfect choice for this whale watching adventure, and our captain, Art Taylor, has been operating in Baja for over 30 years, with a strong focus on responsible whale watching.
+The Searcher, a 28-metre vessel with a friendly crew of seven, is the perfect choice for this whale watching adventure, and the captain has been operating in Baja for over 30 years, with a strong focus on responsible whale watching.
 During your week on board, enjoy activities such as snorkelling, hiking, birding walks and whale watching, each supported by the expertise of on-board guides.

 Day1: Fly to San Diego & overnight